-Scenario 2: When you child does not go to school
+Scenario 2: When your child does not go to school

 If your child does not attend postsecondary school, the government will retract all grants/bonds if the RESP is collapsed.
 As explained earlier, your contributions can be withdrawn tax-free from the RESP.

 What remains in the RESP now is the investment income, called the Accumulated Income Payment (AIP).